 Other than that, the value of API management platforms can be illustrated by the following benefits:

 Customer analytics.
 For customer-facing APIs, API management platforms provide a layer of interaction between the dev team and API customers.
-For example, you can learn about customer usage statistics, apply this data to generate insights, and plan how you can better meet demand.
+For example, you can learn about customer usage statistics, apply this data to generate insights and plan how you can better meet demand.
 There is also a consolidated way for you to collect feedback and run forums.

 Better security practices.
 API security is a big concern for devs since the lack of protection in one API can lead to data leakage for the whole application.
 API management usually has different security options, such as authentication keys and client certificates, including integration with OAuth, for example.

 Monetization support.
 Although API management platforms don’t develop your business model for you, they will help you reach your monetization goals with integrated options.
-You will be able to configure different rate plans and billing functions, manage customer tiers by putting constraints on the number of calls, and monitoring what service they’re getting.
+You will be able to configure different rate plans and billing functions, manage customer tiers by putting constraints on the number of calls, and monitor what service they’re getting.
 Often, you can also bundle API products into packages.

 Now, let’s look at the main components of API management platforms responsible for handling API production and consumption.